|

 because of your fault alone, since both you and your husband have deficiencies in love.
 But

-you don’t hate your husband; your marriage is in danger because of the hate in your husband’s
+your marriage is in danger because of your husband’s blindness to his responsibility for his

 Your husband needs to face his own emotional pain,